Doll et Cie. was founded in Nüremburg, Germany in 1898 by John Sondheim and tinsmith Peter Doll.

 250 employees in the firm.

-The transfer of assets was made largely on the faith that they would be returned to the Doll family if and
+The transfer of assets was made largely on the faith that they would be returned to the Bein family if and

 when the Nazi regime had left power.